PLAYER: Christy Mathewson (HOF)

 GRADE: PSA 2.5 G+ (1543-9689)

-A solid as well as presentable example of New York Giants Hall Of Fame Pitcher Christy Mathewson.
-The card features the Brown Hindu advertising reverse (ranked 14 of 39 in terms of scarcity according to T206 Resource).
+A high quality example of New York Giants Hall Of Fame Pitcher Christy Mathewson featuring the Brown Hindu advertising reverse (ranked 14 of 39 in terms of scarcity according to T206 Resource).

 “THE CHRISTIAN GENTLEMAN”

 Died: October 7, 1925 – Saranac Lake, NY